Let’s talk about butts, baby. No, not the nice curvy ones we all sit on daily, the ones we use to filter the cigarette smoke. Or so we thought?

 Cigarette butts are small and full of toxins.
-They fill up the animal’s stomach with a brew of chemicals and leave them hungry, while their stomachs become full of plastic.
+They fill up the animal’s stomachs with a brew of chemicals, leaving them hungry, while their stomachs become full of plastic.
 Sadly the animal eventually starves to death.

 Every sea bird in the world is now affected by plastic pollution.
-Birds are returning from sea to feed their chicks with small amounts of plastic rubbish and cigarette butts.
+Birds return from the sea to feed their chicks with small amounts of plastic rubbish and cigarette butts.

 An estimated 4.5 trillion are littered each year.

-According to the independent.co.uk cigarette filters also slow down the growth of plants and affect the root development by 57%.
+According to independent.co.uk, cigarette filters also slow plants’ growth and affect root development by 57%.
 These tests were done on clover and grass.
-Not only did they discover that used cigarette filters would damage the healthy development, but even unused ones, without the chemicals.
+Not only did they discover that used cigarette filters would damage healthy development, but even unused ones, without the chemicals.
 This indicates that the filter alone is dangerous to the environment.

-Are cigarette butts the bigger evil that no one wants to admit too?
+Are cigarette butts the bigger evil that no one wants to admit to?

 In short, yes.
-Straws only make up 0.02% in the ocean waste which sounds very small now, but Australian scientists Denise Hardesty and Chris Wilcox reckon that 437 million to 8.3 billion plastic straws are on the entire world’s coastlines.
+Straws only make up 0.02% of ocean waste, which sounds very small now.
+Still, Australian scientists Denise Hardesty and Chris Wilcox reckon that 437 million to 8.3 billion plastic straws are on the entire world’s coastlines.

 Why is littering cigarette butts tolerated?

-I think a lot of smokers still don’t actually know that cigarette butts are not recyclable.
+I think many smokers still don’t know that cigarette butts are not recyclable.
 They are also a big thread in causing wildfires when carelessly tossed away.

-Smokers say they would discard cigarette butts more carefully if there were more available disposal containers near office buildings, in the city and near bus stops, etc.
+Smokers say they would discard cigarette butts more carefully if there were more available disposal containers near office buildings, in the city, near bus stops, etc.

 What are some alternatives?

 Karma has created a rolling filter tip that contains seeds.
-They are made from cotton, fruit and vegetable pulp without the use of any chemicals.
+They are made from cotton, fruit, and vegetable pulp without chemicals.
 This makes them tree-friendly and 100% biodegradable.
-Every time you toss your cigarette on the ground it grows into a plant.
+When you toss your cigarette on the ground, it grows into a plant.
 From edible plants to flowers, it’s all there.
-Cool idea I say.
+Cool idea, I say.

 Some say it only encourages to litter even more.
 While I think it is just a matter of lobbying.
 Big tobacco is not taking responsibility for the amount of waste and death they have caused.

-Yes, if you can’t kick the bad habit in the butt yet (pun intended) then perhaps swapping over to the market of electric cigarettes is one alternative.
-Personally I think they look ridiculous but who am I to judge here.
+If you can’t kick the bad habit in the butt yet (pun intended), then perhaps swapping over to the market of electric cigarettes is one alternative.
+I think they look ridiculous, but who am I to judge here?

 Carry your own ashtray:

-When I first moved to Byron Bay, Australia I was still a smoker.
-Since it is right near the ocean and people are very in tune with nature, they handed out empty camera film containers.
-Do you remember those little cylinder-shaped black boxes, they work great as a pocket ashtray?
+I was still a smoker when I first moved to Byron Bay, Australia.
+Since it is near the ocean and people are very in tune with nature, they handed out empty camera film containers.
+Do you remember those little cylinder-shaped black boxes?
+Do they work great as pocket ashtrays?

 How to recycle cigarette butts?

-I went to my neighbor who smokes a lot, and I gave him a container to collect his butts inside.
-Two months later and it is full.
+I went to my neighbor, who smokes a lot, and I gave him a container to collect his butts inside.
+Two months later, it is full.
 Now I am going to send it off to Terracycle.
 Happy neighbor, happy planet, happy Terracycle.